Average propensity to consume

-Average propensity to consume (as well as the marginal propensity to consume) is a concept developed by John Maynard Keynes to analyze the consumption function, which is a formula where total consumption expenditures (C) of a household consist of autonomous consumption (Ca) and income (Y) (or disposable income (Yd)) multiplied by marginal propensity to consume (c1 or MPC).
-According to Keynes, the individual´s real income determines saving and consumption decisions.
+Average propensity to consume (APC) (as well as the marginal propensity to consume) is a concept developed by John Maynard Keynes to analyze the consumption function, which is a formula where total consumption expenditures (C) of a household consist of autonomous consumption (Ca) and income (Y) (or disposable income (Yd)) multiplied by marginal propensity to consume (c1 or MPC).
+According to Keynes, the individual's real income determines saving and consumption decisions.